Get your pitchdeck analyzed by top investors and experts at Disrupt SF next week – TechCrunch

-…And see other pitchdecks get the teardown treatment from top early-stage investors Charles Hudson (Precursor Ventures), Anu Duggal (Female Founders Fund), and Russ Heddleston (CEO of DocSend).
+…And see other pitchdecks get the teardown treatment from top early-stage investors Charles Hudson (Precursor Ventures), Anu Duggal (Female Founders Fund) and Russ Heddleston (CEO of DocSend).
 All you have to do is send your deck over to ec_editors@techcrunch.com if you’re attending Disrupt, and you can get feedback directly from them in a workshop setting.

 If we use your deck, we’ll also provide you a free ticket to any TechCrunch event of your choosing next year.

 This is part of a new project to make Disrupt even more focused on founders.
-We’re already offering the Extra Crunch stage, where you’ll get lots of time to ask them questions yourselves in addition to hearing their interviews.
-For this additional project, we’re setting up workshops with experts in our Q&A stage where they’ll be going over the actual founder problems.
+We’re already offering the Extra Crunch stage, where you’ll get lots of time to ask questions yourselves in addition to hearing their interviews.
+For this additional project, we’re setting up workshops with experts on our Q&A stage where they’ll be going over the actual founder problems.

 These folks have seen everything, so they will have a gut sense for how generalized advice can be applied to your specific team and market — the nuance that can compellingly explain your strengths and weaknesses.
 Hudson and Duggal have written some of the first checks for some of the most interesting startups today.
-The Athletic, Clearbanc, Incredible Health, Sudo, Pico are names you may recognize from the Precursor portfolio; Tala, BentoBox, Thrive Global and WayUp are a few of the many on Female Founder Fund’s list.
+The Athletic, Clearbanc, Incredible Health, Sudo and Pico are names you may recognize from the Precursor portfolio; Tala, BentoBox, Thrive Global and WayUp are a few of the many on Female Founder Fund’s list.

 Heddleston, meanwhile, is a repeat founder who now has some of the best insight into trends in funding through his current company, DocSend .
 As you may have read on TechCrunch already, the company provides document management for a large portion of startup founders out there, allowing them to share anonymized data with DocSend about how investors are reading their pitch decks.
 He’ll provide a data-driven founder perspective.